virgili0/Virgilio/Specializations/DataPreprocessing.md

 _Best practices and exercises:_ [1](http://www.inweb.org.br/w3c/dataenrichment/), [2](https://solutionsreview.com/data-integration/best-practices-for-data-enrichment-after-etl/), [3](http://www.inweb.org.br/w3c/dataenrichment/)

 ### - Data Discretization
-Many Machine Learning and Data Analysis methods cannot handle continous data, and dealing with them can be computationally prohibitive.
+Many Machine Learning and Data Analysis methods cannot handle continuous data, and dealing with them can be computationally prohibitive.
 [Here](https://www.youtube.com/watch?v=TF3_6lwITQg) you find a good video explaining why and how you need to data.

 _Best practices and exercises:_ [1](https://www.researchgate.net/post/What_are_the_best_methods_for_discretization_of_continuous_features), [2](https://towardsdatascience.com/discretisation-using-decision-trees-21910483fa4b), [3](https://docs.microsoft.com/en-us/sql/analysis-services/data-mining/discretization-methods-data-mining)

 ### - Feature Scaling
 Feature scaling is a method used to standardize the range of independent variables or features of data.
 In data processing, it is also known as data normalization and is generally performed during the data preprocessing step.
 [Here](Feature scaling is a method used to standardize the range of independent variables or features of data.
-In data processing, it is also known as data normalization and is generally performed during the data preprocessing step.) yo u find a serious tutorial about this fundamental step.
+In data processing, it is also known as data normalization and is generally performed during the data preprocessing step.) you find a serious tutorial about this fundamental step.

 _Best practices and exercises:_ [1](https://www.kaggle.com/jfeng1023/data-cleaning-challenge-scale-and-normalize-data), [2](https://www.quora.com/When-should-you-perform-feature-scaling-and-mean-normalization-on-the-given-data-What-are-the-advantages-of-these-techniques), [3](https://www.quora.com/When-do-I-have-to-do-feature-scaling-in-machine-learning)